 Tutoring is available every quarter through the counseling department.
-Tutors are vetted senior nursing students with a 3.5 GPA or higher who have applied to be a paid tutor.
+Tutors are vetted senior nursing students with a 3.5 GPA or higher who have applied to be paid tutors.
 Tutors are trained and monitored by the counseling department.
-They are there to assist fellow nursing students be successful.
+They are there to assist fellow nursing students in being successful.
 Students can be referred by faculty or self-refer to use the tutoring services.

-8.5 Holidays/School Closures
+9.5 Holidays/School Closures

-All classes and clinical rotations will follow the college calendar, with the exception of Summer Quarter, which runs 8 weeks.
+All classes and clinical rotations will follow the college calendar, except the summer Quarter, which runs for eight weeks.
 In the event of a school closure related to inclement weather or other CCS-sanctioned closures, there will be no nursing classes, clinical, or labs, including capstone clinical assignments.
-Students are advised to sign up for the CCS alerts and to check CCS website and operations hotline.
+Students are advised to sign up for the CCS alerts and to check the CCS website and operations hotline.

-8.6 Financial Aid
+9.6 Financial Aid